GeorgetteTanner/HeteroGenesis/README.md

 ### heterogenesis_varincorp

 ```
-heterogenesis\_varincorp -j example.json -c clone
+heterogenesis_varincorp -j example.json -c clone

 ```
 -v/--version : Version

--j/--json : JSON file containing parameters.
+-j/--json : JSON file containing parameters (the same file used for heterogenesis_vargen).

 -c/--clone : Name of clone to generate genomes for.

 ### freqcalc

 ```
-freqcalc -c clones.txt -d {directory of HeteroGenesis outputs} -p {prefix} -n {name}
+freqcalc -c clones.txt -d {directory of heterogenesis_varincorp outputs} -p {prefix} -n {name}

 ```
 -v/-—version : Version

 -c/--clones : File with clone proportions in format: 'clone name' \t 'fraction’.

--d/--directory : Directory containing VCF and CNV files.
+-d/--directory : Directory containing outputs of heterogenesis_varincorp.
+This should be the same as what was provided for the ‘directory’ parameter with heterogenesis_varincorp.

--p/--prefix : Prefix of VCF and CNV file names.
-This will be the same as what was provided for the ‘prefix’ parameter with HeteroGenesis.
+-p/--prefix : Prefix of heterogenesis_varincorp output file names.
+This should be the same as what was provided for the ‘prefix’ parameter with heterogenesis_varincorp.

 ## Inputs